We have a weekly family movie night, with homemade pizza.

 I was excited to see The Sandlot streaming last week and introduced my kids to it.
 It was an instant hit, especially with my 6-year-old son who played T-ball this season.

-I thought about how summers were different then, and even when I was younger.
+I thought about how summers were different then, and even when I was younger – in the 80s.
 I was given free reins of the neighborhood.
 I didn’t come home except for dinner and when the streetlights came on.

 There were no extra summer school lessons, special tutoring for testing, summer reading programs, scheduled play dates, classes, camps, or anything to occupy our time.
 We played outside until school started up again.